golang/proposal/design/go2draft-type-parameters.md

 require instantiating every parameterized method for every possible type argument, which seems untenable.

-Or, we could instantiate it run time.
+Or, we could instantiate it at run time.
 In general this means using some sort of JIT, or compiling the code to use some sort of reflection based approach.
 Either approach would be very complex to implement, and would be